Enjoy the stunning North Yorkshire landscape from on high with our Harrogate hot air balloon rides.

 Launching from the Ripley Castle estate just north of Harrogate, with gardens, parkland and a café that are open all year round for visitors to enjoy.

-With a north westerly wind, keep an eye out for sights such as the dramatic Brimham Rocks, a moorland of dramatic rock formations created by a huge river more than 100 million years before even dinosaurs walked the earth.
+Depending on the wind direction, keep an eye out for sights such as the dramatic Brimham Rocks, a moorland of dramatic rock formations created by a huge river more than 100 million years before even dinosaurs walked the earth.

 Your Harrogate hot air balloon ride could take you south over the historic spa town itself.